-It may not always be easy to say no in every day situations.
-It take practice (and often courage).
+It may not always be easy to say no in everyday situations.
+Saying no takes practice (and often courage).
 It will help to visualise situations, whilst feeling safe and protected first.
-If you have an encounter where you wanted to say no, but didn’t, then later on, close your eyes and go through the situation again in meditation.
+If you have an encounter where you wanted to say no, but didn’t, then, later on, close your eyes and go through the situation again in meditation.
 Feel the scenario again, except this time, say what you feel moved to say.
 Notice how your energy changes.
 Allow your power to return to you.
-Doing this, will then allow your resolve to strengthen.
+Doing this will then allow your resolve to strengthen.
 It will prepare you, so when you are ready, you will find yourself more able to say no or express your truth in more challenging situations.

 Oh how easily doubt can creep in!
 Empaths have a tendency to hold the space for all people and opinions; therefore often the one with the loudest mouth or the most dominant opinion rules the show.
 This frequently leaves the empath to question, doubt and talk themselves out of their own intuitive and authentic feelings.

 However, the wonderful this is, empaths are highly perceptive and intuitive beings and even though they are often the quieter ones, they are most often the ones who are right (yet paradoxically the first ones to assume that they may be wrong).
 Quite ironic.